weleoka/Lab2/host/Create_Test_Environment.md

 docker run -v $OVPN_DATA:/etc/openvpn -d -p 1194:1194/udp --cap-add=NET_ADMIN kylemanna/openvpn
 ```

-Check to see if the vpn container is running and it should say, "Up"
+Check to see if the vpn container is running.

+Here is the hint:

+The following should say, "Up"

 ```bash
 docker ps -a | grep vpn